-MAYA’S House was started by the Junior League of Rockford and was originally housed in the Red Cross Shelter.
-Parents could leave their children with the day care provider while they attended the many appointments required by programs and government agencies who serve families that are homeless.
+MAYA’S House was started by the Junior League of Rockford and was originally housed in the Red Cross Shelter and is now located inside Court St. United Methodist Church at 215 N. Court St. Parents could leave their children with the day care provider while they attended the many appointments required by programs and government agencies who serve families that are homeless.

 MAYA’S House is not a full-time day care, though it follows DCFS guidelines for staffing, is licensed by the Winnebago County Health Department and meets the city zoning requirements for child care programs.

-Awaken Hope: During the hours of operation, children are offered breakfast, healthy snacks, and lunch.
+During the hours of operation, children are offered breakfast, healthy snacks, and lunch.
 Clothing and supplies are always available to parents.
-Diapers, a scarce resource, are provided by Grace United Methodist Church in Rockford.
-Crusader Clinic provides onsite health care, the Knights of Columbus provide bread every Tuesday morning and the Rockford Public Library provides a weekly story hour for the children.
+Crusader Clinic provides onsite health care, and the Knights of Columbus provide bread every Tuesday morning.
 MAYA’S House endeavors to break the cycle of poverty and instill a moment of possibility in children.
 The staff believes that every seed planted will root and when the moment is right, it will grow.
 MAYA’S House staff and volunteers are seed planters!

 Key collaborations include: